Julien5/wpx/README.md

 ## Input

+* The GPX file must have elevation data.

 * WPX loads one or multiple GPX files and reads all tracks and segments. **Control points** are determined by the ends of segments.
 If a waypoint exists near a segment end, its name and description are used for that control.
-The segment points should have elevation data.
+Additionally, the [UI](./docs/UI.md) supports converting waypoints into control points.

 * Cities and villages are downloaded from [OSM data](https://wiki.openstreetmap.org/wiki/Overpass_API) based on the track's bounding box.
-If the download fails (common with very long tracks), please retry.
+If the download fails, which common with very long tracks, please retry (the UI retries automatically).

 *Note: Elevation gain is computed using a 200 m moving average on the GPX data.
 This is sufficient for identifying the hilliest sections, but do not expect perfect absolute accuracy.*